NiklasRosenstein/slap/docs/src/commands/log.md

 __Type__: `RemoteProvider | None`
 __Default__: `None`

-If `None`, will be automatically detected using the `RemoteDetector` plugins.
+If `None`, will be automatically detected using the `RemoteDetectorPlugin` plugins.